Igorcortez/unployment_analysis/README.md

 Both are made super simple to work with Git and Docker while versioning experiments and workspace.

 All you'll need to have setup is Docker and Git, which you probably already have.
-If you don't, feel free to ask for help.
+If you don't, feel free to ask for help.h

 Makefile commands can be accessed using `make help`.